chapel-lang/chapel/test/studies/spsMatMatMult/README.md

 ------------

 * driver.chpl: This is a driver for my matrix-matrix multiplication routines to test that they work.
+It's controlled by:

+  - -sdistributed=true/false (at compile-time) to say whether to use Block-distributed arrays vs. local ones

+  - --n to say the per-dimension problem size (square matrices only, currently)

+  - --printMatrices : to say whether or not matrices should be printed

+  - --skipDense : to say whether or not to skip the (expensive) computation of the dense multiplication

 * MatMatMult.chpl: This is where the matrix-matrix multiplication routines themselves are implemented.
+It can be used with

+  - --countComms : to count communications for the SUMMA-style mat-mat mult algorithm

   TODOs:
   - [x] work on reducing communication costs / maximizing locality